Nevedomskiy/react-mesto-auth/README.md

 **1. Project name** - "Project: Mesto-React".
 Project work No. 10.

 **2. Purpose** - This project is used to consolidate the theoretical material in the Yandex Practicum "Web Developer" training program.
-As a result of the implementation of PR4-9, a sensitive site was made from the FIGMA layouts, which was subsequently uploaded to GITHAB and made publicly available using Diploy - [Website link] - (https://nevedomskiy.github.io/mesto/) .
-During the sprint visit, the functionality of previous work was rewritten using React.
+As a result of the implementation of PR4-9, a sensitive site was made from the FIGMA layouts, which was subsequently uploaded to GITHAB and made publicly available using Diploy - [Website link] - (https://nevedomskiy.github.io/mesto/).
+During Sprint 10, the functionality of previous work was rewritten using React.

 **During the 10 sprints the following methods were researched and applied:**
    - Introduction to React: